Paul Ngue

-Paul Olivier Ngue Mayo (基奧; born 2 February 1988), nicknamed Oli or Oliver, is a professional footballer who plays as a forward.
-Born in Cameroon, he represented Hong Kong internationally.
+Paul Olivier Ngue Mayo (基奧; born 2 February 1988), nicknamed Oli or Oliver, is a former professional footballer who played as a forward.
+Born in Cameroon, he played for the Hong Kong national team.

 Club career

 Southern

 On 4 January 2016, Ngue joined Southern as a local player.

 Xinjiang Tianshan Leopard

 On 2 July 2018, Ngue joined China League One club Xinjiang Tianshan Leopard.

 Pegasus

 On 27 March 2019, Ngue joined Pegasus.

 HKFC

 In August 2022, Ngue returned to the top flight and joined HKFC.

 On 27 August 2023, in rather dramatic fashion, Ngue was subbed on at the 80th minute during the 8-0 thrashing from Kitchee as a goalkeeper to replace injured Issey Maholo.
 He was praised for his efforts in goal as an emergency backup and managed to keep a shutout for himself despite the scoreline.

 Sham Shui Po

 On 3 March 2024, Ngue joined Sham Shui Po.

 International career

 On 5 February 2016, Ngue managed to get a HKSAR passport by switching his nationality from Cameroon to Hong Kong after living in Hong Kong for 7 years.

 On 3 June 2016, Ngue made his international debut for Hong Kong in the 2016 AYA Bank Cup match against Vietnam.